Workiva/react_testing_library/doc/migration_guides/queries.md

 ```
 > Example from [`doc_plat_client`](https://sourcegraph.wk-dev.wdesk.org/github.com/Workiva/doc_plat_client/-/blob/subpackages/shared_ui/test/unit/src/outline/internal_sheet_badge_test.dart#L19-20)

-The rendered DOM can be viewed using `rtl.prettyDOM(renderResult.container)`.
+The rendered DOM can be viewed using `rtl.prettyDOM(document.body)`.
 This is the DOM for the element we are trying to access:

 ```html
 <i